Best Scope for 223 Remington – Top 4 Optics in 2023

 Elevation & Windage Knobs

 The elevation and windage knobs on this scope are easy to use and make quick adjustments.
 This is another big plus in my book because it means you won’t have to take your eye off of your target when you’re making adjustments.
+The zero-reset feature is particularly useful, allowing for easy return to zero after temporary adjustments.

 Eye Relief & Eye Box